Claude Code Plugins

 Reject:

-• Project-specific details (use project-memory-store)
+• Project-specific details (use git history + generated docs)

 • Routine work or obvious patterns